 - Gary Alumnae Chapter member, Aimbrell D. Holmes graduated from the Midwest Fellows Program at the 48th Regional Conference in Cincinnati, OH.

-- Gary Alumnae members hold key positions in our service area: Karen Freeman-Wilson is the Mayor of the City of Gary; Deidre Monroe is the City Judge for the City of Gary; Mary Brown is the 3rd District Council Woman for the City of Gary; Rosie Washington served as President of the Gary School Board; and Dr. Sharon Johnson-Shirley is the current Superintendent of the Lake Ridge School Corporation.
-In addition to these key positions, many GAC members are prominent doctors and nurse practitioners with their own practices, lawyers, school principals, accountants, corporation presidents, business owners, corporation CEOs and high level administrators and managers and sit on numerous boards in Lake and Porter Counties.
+- Gary Alumnae members hold key positions in our service area: Karen Freeman-Wilson is the Mayor of the City of Gary; Deidre Monroe is the City Judge for the City of Gary; Mary Brown is the 3rd District Council Woman for the City of Gary; and Dr. Sharon Johnson-Shirley is the current Superintendent of the Lake Ridge School Corporation.
+In addition to these key positions, many GAC members are prominent doctors and nurse practitioners with their own practices, lawyers, school principals, accountants, corporation presidents, business owners, professors, corporation CEOs and high level administrators and managers and sit on numerous boards in Lake and Porter Counties.

 - Gary Alumnae Chapter continues to excel and is known as the “Cream of the Crop” thanks to our rich history, outstanding legacy, projects, programming, commitment, love dedicated members.